 Each tissue section should be fixed with 10% neutral buffered formalin, cut to the applicable thickness (4μm), and placed on a glass slide that is positively charged.
 The prepared slide should then be baked for a minimum of 30 minutes in a 53-65°C oven (do not exceed 24 hours).

 Note: Performance evaluation has been shown on human tissues only.
 Variable results may occur due to extended fixation time or variations in tissue preparation.
-Do not use alcohol containing fixatives as those may result in a loss of staining activity.

 Material Required but not Provided

 The following materials are required but are not provided: